 While the large money managers will never be able to beat the market (you can’t beat the market if you are the market), the performance of managed funds could well revert closer to the long-term figures, and some managers managing smaller sums could do quite well for a long period.

 So, there may be hope for the future, and stock pickers may be able to take some comfort from the fact that performance in the past year has improved significantly from the 5-year figure.

-Conceivably, the long-term percentages for active management could even improve marginally above the low twenties long-term percentage as management fees and other frictional costs continue to their steady decline.
+Conceivably, the long-term percentages for active management (not for passive investing) could even improve marginally above the low twenties long-term percentage as management fees and other frictional costs continue to their steady decline.